 Taking a 20 on search really helped, and by helped and mean yielded fuck-all for results.
 Eventually, we came to the conclusion that the closest things to riches were what little wealth the little bastards had on them, though their arms and armour were masterwork.
 It was a shame that, as a house rule, all non-magical items found out in the world were only worth half their retail price.
 23 sets of that, even at half price, was a nice chunk of change for level 2 characters.

-Loading ourselves down and quickly realising that having an NPC who couldn't carry anything was just as bad as not having one.
+Loading ourselves down and quickly realised that having an NPC who couldn't carry anything was just as bad as not having one.
 The only real upside was that, since Brainburn was our captive, he did not yet qualify for keeping any of our easily earned gains himself.
 I guess it was a good thing that I was Dwarf and that they are the best pack mules money doesn't buy.

 Our return trip to the 'elevator' was uneventful.
 Pulling the rope, we began ascending.
 Almost halfway up, our ride came to a painful halt.
 The metal disc that served as our 'elevator' base angled heavily to the right and the Gobbler went tumbling back to the ground.
 6d6 of falling damage later and our rotund friend was rendered unconscious and dying.
 I barely managed to scrabble to the edge and hang on for dear life.
 Paddy's Soulknife had the ability to run on walls for a short distance and he safely go to the cavern floor below.
 I yelled for all I was worth and screamed for the guards to lower us back down slowly.

 Once I was on the floor, I found Brainburn flying on his leash, defending Gobbler's downed body like a madman.
 I think that it was selfpreservation as opposed to loyalty that drove the flameskull's actions, but the end result was still good.
 His eyebeams of doom were rather effective against our slug-like foe.